dykyi-roman/architecture/solid.md

 The SOLID principles are intended to manifest mid-level code structure.
 The motivation behind these principles is the creation of mid-level software structures that:

 ### Rules
-* SRP – A module should be responsible to one, and only one actor
+* Single responsibility principle (SRP) – a module should be responsible to one, and only one actor
-* OCP – A software artifact should be open for extension but closed for modification
+* Open close principle (OCP) – a software artifact should be open for extension but closed for modification
-* LSP – states that objects in a program should be replaceable with instances of their subtypes without changing the correctness of that program
+* Liskov substitution principle (LSP) – states that objects in a program should be replaceable with instances of their subtypes without changing the correctness of that program
-* ISP – Make fine-grained interfaces that are client specific
+* Interface segregation principle (ISP) – make fine-grained interfaces that are client specific
-* [DIP](dip.md) – Source code dependencies refer only to abstractions, not to concretions
+* Dependency inversion principle ([DIP](dip.md)) – source code dependencies refer only to abstractions, not to concretions

 ### Summary
 Set of five software design principles intended to make software design more understandable, flexible, and maintainable.